jedi-academy/learn-2420/data/labs/lab09.md

 Yes, this will be slower than molasses - Pixel in a box inside CentOS in a box on top of your normal O/S :-/

-Arrange the windows on your desktop to clearly show Pixel running on its box in a box in a box, and submit a screenshot of this, for part 2 of the lab.

 ### What if I run out of room?